Subscribe to our newsletter for FREE pet updates

 STORY AT-A-GLANCE

-• Okra contains bioactive compounds such as quercetin and polysaccharides, which may help boost your pet’s antioxidant capacity and immune function
+• Okra contains bioactive compounds such as quercetin and polysaccharides, which may help boost your pet’s antioxidant capacity and and natural defense mechanisms

 • Okra is also rich in prebiotic fiber that help nourish your pet’s existing gut microbiome and promote good gut health